Nexmo/nexmo-developer/_documentation/audit/code-snippets/get-event-types.md

 # Get audit event types

-In this Code Snippet you see how to get a list of all supported event types.
+In this code snippet you see how to get a list of all supported event types.

 ## Example